aihuatong/getting-and-cleaning-data-course-project/README.md

+CodeBook: lists all the measurements and provides the description of the data variables.

 The run_analysis.R script will execute the following steps:

 1) Download the file from "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" and put the file in the data folder